Grégoire de Fournas

 Grégoire de Fournas de Brosse (/fr/; born 19 March 1985) is a French politician who represented the National Assembly Party in the National Assembly from 2022 to 2024.
 A member of the National Rally (RN), he has been a municipal councillor of Pauillac since 2020.
 De Fournas also held a seat in the Departmental Council of Gironde for the canton of Le Nord-Médoc from 2015 to 2021.

+In the 2024 legislative elections, he lost his seat in the National Assembly after being defeated in the second round in his constituency.

 Biography

 Grégoire de Fournas holds Brevet de technicien supérieur qualifications in agricultural studies, viticulture and oenology.
 His family runs the Château Vieux Cassan vineyard in Saint-Germain-d'Esteuil of which he became the director in 2010.

 He was elected a departmental councillor of Gironde in the canton of Le Nord-Médoc in 2015.
 He campaigned against the construction of a nearby windfarm.
 In 2020, he was elected a municipal councillor of Pauillac.

 In the 2022 legislative election, he was elected in the 5th constituency of Gironde unseating La République En Marche!
 (LREM) representative Benoît Simian.
 A profile in Libération described De Fournas as a "staunch defender of hunting, fiercely opposed to wind turbines, the installations of which he virulently combats."